Tailwind: A Practical Framework for Query Accelerators: Overview

-Figure~\ref{fig:overview} gives an overview of \thesystem{}.
-Accelerator builders register a ``library'' of accelerators~\captionlabel{A}, each comprising an abstract logical plan (ALP) (Section~\ref{sec:key-ideas-alp}) and an implementation.
-In its offline bootstrapping phase, \thesystem{} then learns a run time model~\captionlabel{B} for each accelerator (Section~\ref{sec:key-ideas-model}) by generating accelerator instances and measuring their run times to get training data (Section~\ref{sec:bootstrapping-details}).
+We begin with an overview of how accelerator builders and end-users use \thesystem{} (\Cref{fig:overview}).
+We see accelerator builders as data engineers with expertise in query processing and workload specialization and end-users as any user of the underlying RDBMS; the roles can overlap too.
+Accelerator builders register a ``library'' of accelerators~\captionlabel{A}, each comprising an \alp{} (\Cref{sec:key-ideas-alp}) and implementation.
+Offline, \thesystem{} then learns a run time model~\captionlabel{B} for each accelerator (\Cref{sec:key-ideas-model}) by generating accelerator instances and measuring their run times to get training data (\Cref{sec:bootstrapping-details}).

-Since accelerators can rely on state (e.g., the domain negation technique needs to pre-compute the unfiltered aggregation values), \thesystem{} next decides which accelerator \emph{instances} to create.
-Users provide a workload log~\captionlabel{C}, which is a dataset and a representative (but not exhaustive) list of previously observed queries, and a space budget~\captionlabel{D}. \thesystem{}'s offline planner~\captionlabel{E} takes these inputs and finds accelerator instance candidates by enumerating \alp{} matches in the log (using a Cascades-like optimizer~\cite{cascades-graefe95} with e-graphs~\cite{egraphs-thesis-nelson, egraphs-book}).
-It then uses its performance models to drive a greedy search that chooses instances~\captionlabel{F} that minimize the workload's query run time subject to the space budget (Section~\ref{sec:key-ideas-inst}).
+Since accelerators can be stateful (e.g., domain negation pre-computes the unfiltered aggregations), \thesystem{} next chooses the accelerator \emph{instances} to create.
+End-users provide a query log,~\captionlabel{C} which is a representative (not exhaustive) list of previously seen queries, and a space budget~\captionlabel{D}. \thesystem{}'s offline planner~\captionlabel{E} takes these inputs and finds accelerator instance candidates by enumerating \alp{} matches in the log.
+It then uses its performance models in a greedy search to choose instances~\captionlabel{F} that optimize the workload's predicted speedup subject to the space budget (\Cref{sec:key-ideas-inst}).

-At runtime, end-users submit their queries to \thesystem{}'s query planner~\captionlabel{G}.
-Using the set of instantiated accelerators, \thesystem{} rewrites queries to use one or more accelerator instances if they apply and are predicted to be beneficial~\captionlabel{H}.
+Online, end-users submit their queries to \thesystem{}'s query planner~\captionlabel{G}.
+Using its instantiated accelerators,~\captionlabel{F} \thesystem{} rewrites queries to use one or more accelerator instances if they apply and are predicted to be beneficial~\captionlabel{H}.
 It then coordinates query execution by invoking the accelerators and underlying RDBMS, moving intermediate data to/from these components as needed.